fonoster/goodtok/README.md

 ## Give a star! ⭐

-It would mean a lot to me if you could give this project a star.
-It helps me identify if I'm doing a good job or not.
-Also, it helps me attract potential contributors and users. 🙏
+It would mean a lot to us if you could give this project a star.
+It helps us identify if we are doing a good job and attract potential contributors, users, and investors.
+Thanks 🙏

 ## Installation

 We aim to make this as easy to install as possible.
-For now, you can use the following instructions to get started.
+For now, follow the following instructions to get started.

 First, create a new directory called `goodtok` and change to that directory: